-While I spend quite a bit of time making delicacies for our Big Fat Greek Parties, the mainstay of the party food is always this more or less traditional Greek loukaniko sausage.
+Every year or so Holly and I host a Greek-themed, springtime hootenany we call our Big Fat Greek Parties.
+We roast goats and lambs, eat octopus, sometimes grill sardines.
+But the mainstay of the party food is always this more or less traditional Greek loukaniko sausage.

 Loukaniko is an ancient sausage, dating back to Classical times.
 Nowadays it is a roughly ground Greek country sausage that, like any country sausage, has lots of variation depending on the region and the cook.

-If you are wondering about the red color on the cooked one above it is because I added a pinch of Instacure No. 1, a nitrite that helps the flavor and protects the sausage from bacterial issues while it smokes at low temperatures: I smoked several pounds of these links for the party at about 110 degrees for several hours before finishing them with a kiss from the grill.
+Many loukaniko recipes call for smoking the links, or at least drying them for a couple days.
+If you do this, add a pinch of Instacure No. 1, a nitrite that helps the flavor and protects the sausage from bacterial issues while it smokes at low temperatures: Typically I smoke several pounds of these links for the party at about 160ºF for several hours before finishing them with a kiss from the grill.